Natan Jurkovitz

-Natan Jurkovitz (נתן ג'ורקוביץ; born April 4, 1995) is a French-Swiss-Israeli basketball player.
-He plays the forward position.
+Natan Jurkovitz (נתן ג'ורקוביץ; born April 4, 1995) is a French-Swiss-Israeli basketball player in the forward position.

 Before he joined Lions de Genève, he played for Hapoel Be'er Sheva of the Israeli Premier Basketball League.

 Biography

 Jurkovitz was born in Poitiers, France, and his hometown is Villars-sur-Glâne, Canton of Fribourg, Switzerland.
 He is 6 ft 8 in tall, and weighs 220 lb.

-He played first for Fribourg Olympic in the Swiss Basketball League.
+He first played for Fribourg Olympic in the Swiss Basketball League.
 Jurkovitz then played for Lions de Genève, another team in the Swiss Basketball League.
 He averaged 12.1 points, 5.9 rebounds and 4.1 assists in the Swiss Basketball League in 2019–20.

-In August 2020 Jurkovitz left Lions de Genève to sign a three-year deal with Hapoel Be'er Sheva of the Israeli Premier Basketball League.
+In August 2020, Jurkovitz left Lions de Genève to sign a three-year deal with Hapoel Be'er Sheva of the Israeli Premier Basketball League.